isl-org/OpenBot/body/README.md

 Since a lot of common 3D printers have a smaller build volume, we have also made a [body_bottom_slim.stl](body_bottom_slim.stl) and [body_top_slim.stl](body_top_slim.stl) which fit on a 223x223 build plate at 45 degrees.
 These have not been tested, but should work fine.

+There is also [a version meant to be glued together](glueable_body/README.md) for printing on 3D printers with even smaller build volumes.

 ## Bill of materials